seoulxss/seoul-logger/README.md

 # seoul-logger

 <h1> DONT USE IT</h1>
-<p>I've stopped working on this as I don't have much time and motivation to improve it.
-It's not finished yet and the performance is bad as hell I think.
-Don't use it unless I've done a complete rewrite on it.</p>
+<p>I stopped working on it as I don't have much time and motivation to improve it.
+It's not finished yet and the performance is pretty damn bad in my opinion.
+Don't use it unless I've completely rewritten it.</p>